-Plan a safe fundraiser
+Plan a safe fundraiser for your dance program

 You are responsible for keeping people safe at your event.
 With a clear focus on safety, analyze your event from start to finish.
 Inspect the location you plan to hold the event for hazards that may need to be repaired or cordoned off prior to the event, including the parking lot.
 Determine how you will manage activities, entertainment, food and beverages (including alcohol), attendees, security, emergency support, and people who need special accommodations.